vipul1999/vipul1999/README.md

 I am a seasoned Java Backend Developer with 2.5 years of experience in the courier & logistics industry.
 Passionate about building scalable and efficient solutions, I am proficient in Java, Spring Boot, Rest APIs, PostgreSQL, and Kafka.

 ## Experience
+### Software Development Consultant at Infogain (Aug 2024 - Aug 2025)
+- Built and Improved 2 financial planning tools for a leading financial services provider, enabling client journey management
+- Utilized Java-Reactor technology for concurrency and scalable, non-blocking backend solutions reducing 20% latency.
+- Adapted core product for SCB and UOB banks, expanding to 2 new distribution channels and showcasing scalability.
+- Provided technical support and guidance to 3+ team members, fostering a collaborative work environment.
+- Delivered 5+ user stories and resolved 15+ bugs, ensuring timely feature delivery and product stability.

+### Software Development Engineer 2 at Jar (May 2024- June 2024)
+- Designed and implemented user cohort-based coupon systems for users setting up Daily Saving UPI auto-pay
+- Developed a backup storage solution using S3 buckets for CleverTap notification delivery acknowledgments, transitioning away from CleverTap and establishing a schema for future analytical purposes.

 ### Backend Developer at Delhivery (June 2021 - Dec 2023)